hyruuk/mushroom_hyperscanning/mushroom_hyperscanning/preprocessing/README.md

 1. Convert triggers to annotations for all EEG files.
 2. Merge individual EEG recordings of ceremony 1, sub-03 into a single file, aligned to the EEG from sub-01.
 ## 002_alignment
 1. Align the audio to the EEG data.
-(TODO)
+(TODO: crude timings for now due to missing audio triggers)
 2. Merge ECG and EEG data.
-(TODO)
 ## 003_sanitization
 1. Clean triggers (TODO: ceremony 2)